raziyigit/TrendyolTestAutomationCUCUMBER/README.md

 - Log into Trendyol

 **Scenario**: Testing adding and removing products from favorites
-- And Wait for 5 seconds
+- And wait for 5 seconds
-- And Click on the product search combobox and enter "productName"
+- And click on the product search combobox and type "productName"
-- And Click on the product search button
+- And click on the product search button
-- And Select the first searched product
+- And select the first searched product
-- And Close the pop-up on the opened page
+- And close the pop-up on the opened page
-- And Add the product to favorites
+- And add the product to favorites
-- And Open the Favorites page
+- And open the Favorites page
-- And Close the information pop-up
+- And close the notification pop-up
-- And Click on the Collections button
+- And click on the My Collections button
-- And Scroll down the page
+- And scroll down the page
-- And Verify that the collection is empty
+- And check if the collection is empty
-- And Click on the Add new collection button
+- And click on the Add New Collection button
-- And Enter a collection name
+- And enter "TrendyolTestCollection" as the collection name
-- And Click Create Collection
+- And click on Create Collection
-- And Add the product to the collection
+- And add the product to the collection
-- And Click on the Add to collection button in the popup
+- And click on the Add to Collection button on the popup
-- And Click on the Go to collection button
+- And click on the Go to Collection button
-- And Verify that the collection contains the product
+- And verify that the product is in the collection
-- And Remove the product from favorites in the collection
+- And remove the product from favorites within the collection
-- And Go back to My Collections page
+- And go back to the My Collections page
+- And scroll down the page
-- And Delete the collection
+- And delete the collection
-- And Verify that the collection is empty
+- And verify that the collection is empty
-- And Return to the Trendyol homepage
+- And return to the Trendyol homepage
+- And hover over the My Account button
+- And wait for 3 seconds
+- And click on the Log Out button
+- And verify that the user has logged out
-- And Close the page
+- And close the page
 ```